org-metaeffekt/metaeffekt-documentation-template/doc/inventory-enrichment/enrichment/steps.md

   matched, the versions will be cropped from the left (i.e. the older, lower versions).
 It is not guaranteed that this exact amount of versions is hit, as the normalizing process that follows after that might reduce the amount further.
 - `int maximumTimeSpentOnTimelines = Integer.MAX_VALUE`
+  The global maximum amount of _SECONDS_ the process should spend generating all timelines.
+If hit, will stop searching for more versions and vulnerabilities.
+- `int maximumTimeSpentPerTimeline = Integer.MAX_VALUE`
-  The maximum amount of _SECONDS_ the process should spend generating a timeline.
+  The maximum amount of _SECONDS_ the process should spend generating a single timeline.
 If hit, will stop searching for more versions and vulnerabilities.
 - `double insignificantThreshold = Integer.MIN_VALUE`
   If a vulnerability has a score of `insignificantThreshold` or less, it will be marked as `insignificant` if it has no other status.
 A recommended value for this is `7`.